-Frontdoor is the leading provider of home service plans in the United States, as measured by revenue, and operates primarily under the American Home Shield brand.
-Our customizable home service plans help customers protect and maintain their homes, typically their most valuable asset, from costly and unplanned breakdowns of essential home systems and appliances.
-We maintain close and frequent contact with our customers as we handle over four million service requests annually utilizing our nationwide network of approximately 15,000 pre-qualified professional contractor firms in a wide range of trades and with diverse skills and capabilities.
+Frontdoor is the leading provider of home warranties in the United States, as measured by revenue, and operates primarily under the American Home Shield brand.
+Our customizable home warranties help customers protect and maintain their homes, typically their most valuable asset, from costly and unplanned breakdowns of essential home systems and appliances.
+We maintain regular contact with our customers as we handle approximately four million service requests annually utilizing our nationwide network of approximately 16,000 qualified professional contractor firms in a wide range of trades and with diverse skills and capabilities.
+We provide our customers with a compelling value proposition by offering financial protection against unplanned and expensive home repairs, coupled with the convenience of having repairs guaranteed by us and completed by experienced professionals whose quality levels are continuously monitored.

 Our value proposition to our professional contractor network is equally compelling as we provide them access to our significant work volume, thus increasing their business activity while enhancing their ability to manage their financial and human capital resources.
-We realize significant economies of scale as a result of our volume of service requests, and we intend to leverage our enhanced customer- and contractor-centric technology platform, robust independent contractor network, existing customer base, purchasing volume for parts, appliances and home systems, and extensive history and deep understanding of the home services industry to generate sustained growth of our home service plan brands.
-We also plan to continue to leverage these unique attributes to expand on-demand home services and to continue to focus on integrating our advanced customer- and contractor-centric Streem technology platform into our core business to enhance the experience for our customers and contractors.
-Our Streem technology platform uses augmented reality, computer vision and machine learning to help home service professionals more quickly and accurately diagnose breakdowns and complete repairs.
-Although we license this technology to third-party business-to-business customers as a software-as-a-service platform, we shifted our focus during 2022 to primarily concentrate on integrating the technology into our core product and service offerings.
+We realize significant economies of scale as a result of our volume of service requests, and we intend to leverage our enhanced customer- and contractor-centric technology platform, robust independent contractor network, existing customer base, purchasing volume for parts, appliances and home systems, and extensive history and deep understanding of the home services industry to generate sustained revenue growth of our home warranty brands.

+We also plan to continue to leverage these unique attributes to expand on-demand home services.
+We offer on-demand home services via our website and through our subscription-based Frontdoor app.
+The app is intended to provide a one-stop experience for home repair and maintenance using video chat, augmented reality and video collaboration tools.
+Homeowners can get help in real time, as our expert may be able to provide a virtual diagnosis of the issue and help them fix the problem, reducing the need for an inhome visit from a professional.
+When repairs are needed, we offer the homeowner a list of local, vetted professionals to make the repair.
+We also offer homeowners other benefits including do-it-yourself tips and discounts through our app.
+In 2022, we began to shift the focus of our Streem technology platform (which incorporates video chat capability, augmented reality, computer vision and machine learning) to primarily concentrate on integrating the technology into our core product offerings, including the Frontdoor app.
+We continue to license this technology to third-party business-to-business customers as a software-as-a-service platform but intend to discontinue this third-party business by the end of 2024.